AviatrixSystems/terraform-provider-aviatrix/docs/data-sources/aviatrix_network_domains.md

 layout: "aviatrix"
 page_title: "Aviatrix: aviatrix_network_domains"
 description: |-
-  Get a list of all Network Domains and detail
+  Gets a list of all Network Domains.
 ---

 # aviatrix_all_network_domains